Sunday, Oct. 16, 2022 at 7 a.m.

 We are currently in the process of organizing our pace teams for the 2022 event.
 More details coming soon.

 Prizing below is for Full Marathon Runners.
 All individual cash prizes are based on “clock time” (not chip time).
 We invite walkers to participate in this event, however no prizes will be awarded specifically for walkers.

 |Place||Open Male/Female||Masters Male/Female|

-NOTE: In the event that a Masters runner also places in the Open division, they will receive both the Masters and the Open cash awards.
+NOTE: In the event that a Masters runner also places in the Overall division, they will receive both the Masters and the Overall cash awards.

 Additional Marathon Prize Incentives:

 First male to break race record of 2:13:07 (Greg Meyer, 1980) wins an additional $2,500